punchtera/todo-list/README.md

 - Next.js
 - React.js
 - Jest
-- Tailwind (used inside the Next.js ecosystem)
+- Tailwind (used inside the Next.js ecosystem).
+  - I used tailwind also because it allows me to apply styles directly within the component using classes, instead of start switching between files (css and tsx).
+This significantly speeds up the initial styling process and prototyping.
 - uuid4 to generate new ids for Tasks, to avoid collision of keys.